huggingface/transformers/examples/flax/language-modeling/README.md

 For comparison one can run the same pre-training with PyTorch/XLA on TPU.
 To set up PyTorch/XLA on Cloud TPU VMs, please refer to [this](https://cloud.google.com/tpu/docs/pytorch-xla-ug-tpu-vm) guide.
-Having created the tokenzier and configuration in `norwegian-roberta-base`, we create the following symbolic links:
+Having created the tokenzier and configuration in `vietnam-roberta-base`, we create the following symbolic links:

 ```bash
 ln -s ~/transformers/examples/pytorch/language-modeling/run_mlm.py ./